basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 ### Inspecting Specific Ensembles

-The `ensemble-status` command enables you to directly inspect the status of specific ensembles in a cluster.
+The `ensemble-status` command also enables you to directly inspect the status of specific ensembles in a cluster.
 The IDs for all current ensembles are displayed in the `Ensembles` section of the `ensemble-status` output described above.

 To inspect a specific ensemble, specify the ID: